 For many years, postpartum depression has been something that women deal with behind closed doors.
-Even still, I hear of mothers who have held everything together when their partners were around only to completely lose it when they left for work each day.
-Because talking about ppd is relatively new, there are plenty of myths and misinformation associated with this common struggle.
+I hear of mothers who have held everything together when their partners were around.
+Then they completely lose it when their partners leave for work each day.
+Because talking about postpartum depression is relatively new, there are plenty of myths and misinformation associated with this common struggle.

-Recently, I was talking to a colleague who told me that she knew a mother who tried to get help for her ppd and was turned away from the obgyn because her baby was “too old” for her to be struggling with that.
+Recently, I heard about a mother who tried to get help for her postpartum depression.
+She was turned away from the obstetrician because her baby was “too old” for her to be diagnosed.
 The baby was four months old.
 Time and again, I hear of doctors turning mothers away from getting the help they need, telling them it’s just hormones or that deep breathing exercises will solve it.
-I myself had to fight for the proper care in my struggle, and it makes me pause and wonder what they teach at medical school in regards to ppd.
+I myself had to fight for the proper care in my journey.
+This makes me pause and wonder what they teach at medical school in regards to postpartum depression.

 Let’s be clear: Postpartum depression can hit any time after birth until the child is a year old.
 It can happen suddenly or gradually, and the intensity can be mild, moderate, or severe.

 What concerns me, though, is that not everyone struggling with this difficult and dark time has the personality I do to go and demand to be helped.
-So, if this is you, sweet Reader, I am giving you permission.
-Permission to get re-screened, permission to say bluntly to your doctor that you need help, permission to switch doctors.
-If you are a loved one to someone you think is struggling with ppd, I am giving you permission to come alongside them and be there for them when they go to the dr. Hold their baby, go in the room with them for moral support, or even speak up for them if they are too shy or ashamed to do it themselves (with their permission, of course).
+If this is you, sweet Reader, I am giving you permission: Permission to get re-screened, permission to say bluntly to your doctor that you need help, permission to switch doctors.
+If you are a loved one to someone you think is struggling with postpartum depression, I am giving you permission to come alongside them and be there for them when they go to the doctor.
+Hold their baby, go in the room with them for moral support, or even speak up for them if they are too shy or ashamed to do it themselves (with their permission, of course).
 Whatever your situation and whatever you need to do, please know you are not alone in this journey.